Backups and duplication

 Rebuild your navigation

-Your navigation won't be imported automatically either, which means you might want to:
+Your navigation can't be imported automatically, which means you might want to:

 You will experience some limitations depending on the type of data you want to copy or transfer.
 For example, you can't import your visitor traffic data because you're now tracking a new .myshopify.com domain.
 Other limitations include: